edgelesssys/era/README.md

 era -skip-quote -c config.json -h <IP:PORT> [-output-chain chain.pem] [-output-root root.pem] [-output-intermediate intermediate.pem]
 ```

+## Troubleshooting

+### OE_QUOTE_PROVIDER_CALL_ERROR

+If you see this error when using the default quote provider, set `use_secure_cert` to `false` in `/etc/sgx_default_qcnl.conf`.
+This instructs the quote provider to accept a self-signed certificate of the PCCS.
+It doesn't affect the security of the remote attestation process itself.

 ## Protocol

 The era protocol is simple.
 In a nutshell, an era-compatible service exposes the `/quote` endpoint via HTTPS.
 The endpoint returns the service's X.509 certificate alongside a corresponding Intel SGX DCAP attestation statement, also known as "quote", in JSON format.
 The format corresponds to the following Go struct: